Learn how to make a simple DIY Burlap & Ribbon Wreath that you can customize for the seasons and holidays. It’s easy!

 She was happy with how her finished ribbon, deco mesh, and burlap wreath turned out.
 Here it is on her front door. ❤️

 There are plenty of cute wreath options for purchase, if you don’t feel like making your own.
-Or, you can use them for inspiration, like I did.
+Or, you can use them for inspiration, as I did.

 Scroll to the bottom to see supply suggestions for making your own!